Can you survive in India with only English?

 Main expat areas include Defence Colony, GK, Nizamuddin East, Hauz Khas, and Green Park; if you’re weighted with cash head to Jor Bagh.
 There are also helpful and very active Facebook groups (try Yuni-net) where people post new flat shares daily.

-READ ALSO: How common are tornadoes in Houston TX?
+READ ALSO: How many liters are in a unit case?

 Which is the best way to travel in Delhi?